Physical Therapy in Louisiana for Lower Back

 The human spine is made up of 24 spinal bones, called vertebrae.
 Vertebrae are stacked on top of one another to create the spinal column.
 The spinal column gives the body its form.
 It is the body's main upright support.

-From the side, the spine forms three curves.
-The neck, called the cervical spine, curves slightly inward.
-The mid back, or thoracic spine, curves outward.
-The outward curve of the thoracic spine is called kyphosis.
-The low back, also called the lumbar spine, curves slightly inward.
-An inward curve of the spine is called lordosis.
+From the side, the spine forms three curves starting at the top.
+The neck, called the cervical spine, which curves slightly inward, the mid back, or thoracic spine, which curves outward, and the lumbar spine, which again curves slightly inward.

-The lumbar spine is made up of the lower five vertebrae.
-Doctors often refer to these vertebrae as L1 to L5.
-The lowest vertebra of the lumbar spine, L5, connects to the top of the sacrum, a triangular bone at the base of the spine that fits between the two pelvic bones.
-Some people have an extra, or sixth, lumbar vertebra.
-This condition doesn't usually cause any particular problems.
+The lumbar spine is made up of the lowest five vertebrae of the spine.
+Doctors often refer to these vertebrae as levels L1, L2, L3, L4 and L5; the ‘L’ refers to ‘lumbar’.
+The lowest vertebra of the lumbar spine, L5, connects to the top of the sacrum, which is a triangular bone at the base of the spine that fits between the two pelvic bones.
+Some people are born with an extra, or sixth, lumbar vertebra (L6).
+Having an extra vertebrae doesn't usually cause any specific problems.

-Each vertebra is formed by a round block of bone, called a vertebral body.
-The lumbar vertebral bodies are taller and bulkier compared to the rest of the spine.
-This is partly because the low back has to withstand pressure from body weight and from daily actions like lifting, carrying, and twisting.
-Also, large and powerful muscles attaching on or near the lumbar spine place extra force on the lumbar vertebral bodies.
+Each vertebra is a round block of bone, called a vertebral body.
+The lumbar vertebral bodies are taller and bulkier compared to the rest of the spine because the low back is designed to withstand pressure from body weight and from daily actions like lifting, carrying, and twisting.
+The bulkier vertebral bodies also provide support to allow the large and powerful muscles attaching on or near the lumbar spine to work effectively.

-A bony ring attaches to the back of each vertebral body.
-When the vertebrae are stacked on top of each other, these rings form a hollow tube.
-This bony tube surrounds the spinal cord as it passes through the spine.
+The very back of the vertebrae has a bony outcropping called the spinous process; this is what you feel when you run your fingers down the back of your spine.
+A bony ring attaches between the body of the vertebrae and the spinous process.
+When the vertebrae are stacked on top of each other, the vertebral rings form a hollow tube.
+The spinal cord passes through this bony tube.
 Just as the skull protects the brain, the bones of the spinal column protect the spinal cord.

 The spinal cord extends down to the L2 vertebra.
-Below this level, the spinal canal encloses a bundle of nerves that goes to the lower limbs and pelvic organs.
-The Latin term for this bundle of nerves is cauda equina, meaning horse's tail.
+Below this level, a bundle of nerves extend down from the spinal cord (still within the bony canal) and go to the lower limbs and pelvic organs.
+This bundle of nerves is called the cauda equina.
+In Latin this term means ‘horse’s tail’ as it resembles the strands of a horse’s tail in its appearance.

 As the spinal cord travels from the brain down through the spine, it sends out nerves on the sides of each vertebra called nerve roots.
 These nerve roots join together to form the nerves that travel throughout the body and form the body's electrical system.
-The nerve roots that come out of the lumbar spine form the nerves that go to the lower limbs and pelvis.
+The nerve roots that come out of the lumbar spine form the nerves that go to the lower limbs (right down to the feet) and the pelvis.
 The thoracic spine nerves go to the abdomen and chest.
 The nerves coming out of the cervical spine go to the neck, shoulders, arms, and hands.

 The intervertebral disc normally works like a shock absorber.
 It protects the spine against the daily pull of gravity.
 It also protects the spine during heavy activities that put strong force on the spine, such as jumping, running, and lifting.

 An intervertebral disc is made up of two parts.
-The center, called the nucleus, is spongy.
-It provides most of the disc's ability to absorb shock.
-The nucleus is held in place by the annulus, a series of strong ligament rings surrounding it.
-Ligaments are strong connective tissues that attach bones to other bones.
+The center, called the nucleus pulposus, is spongy.
+It provides most of the disc's ability to absorb shock and is designed to transmit force and resist rotation.
+The nucleus is held in place by the annulus, which is on the outside of the disc.
+The annulus is a series of strong ligamentous rings (ligaments are strong connective tissues that attach bones to other bones).
+These ligaments are laid in a criss-cross fashion around the middle of the disc (the nucleus).
+This criss-cross fashion of the anatomy is significant as only half of the ligaments are active and providing maximum support and resistance when the spine rotates to one side and half are active when it rotates to the other side.

 The surfaces of the facet joints are covered by articular cartilage.
 Articular cartilage is a smooth, rubbery material that covers the ends of most joints.
-It allows the bone ends to move against each other smoothly, without pain.
+It allows the bone ends to move against each other smoothly without bone rubbing directly on bone.

-The lumbar spine is supported by ligaments and muscles.
+The lumbar spine is heavily supported by ligaments and muscles which adds tremendously to its strength capabilities.
+Ligaments attach bones to bones to keep them stable.
 The ligaments are arranged in various layers and run in multiple directions.
 Thick ligaments connect the bones of the lumbar spine to the sacrum (the bone below L5) and pelvis.

 Why do I have low back pain?

 The intervertebral disc changes over time.
-At first, the disc is spongy and firm.
+The disc is spongy and firm and like most cartilage, actually gets stronger with load!
+We used to believe that cartilage damage was a “wear and tear” issue, but we now know it is actually a “wear and repair” phenomenon.
+This means you should not be afraid to load your spine well and often.
 The nucleus in the center of the disc contains a great deal of water.
-This gives the disc its ability to absorb shock and protect the spine from heavy and repeated forces.
+This gives the disc its ability to absorb shock and help the spine withstand heavy and repeated forces.

-A collapsed spinal segment eventually becomes stiff and immobile.
-Thickened ligaments and facet joints, scarred and dried disc tissue, and protruding bone spurs prevent normal movement.
-Typically, a stiff joint doesn't cause as much pain as one that slides around too much.
-So this stage of degeneration may actually lead to pain relief for some people.
+Over time a spinal segment that has degenerated and become more mobile as described above eventually becomes stiffer and less mobile.
+The ligaments thicken, facet joints enlarge, and disc tissue dehydrates and scars in a continued attempt to distribute force well.
+Typically, a stiff joint doesn't cause as much pain as one that moves around more than it should and as a result, this stage of degeneration may actually lead to pain relief for some people.

 The effects of spine degeneration or back injury can lead to specific spine conditions.
 These include: